 A spinning reel to match the rod above will always be the go to for trout fishing.

-The best spinning reel for trout will usually be a size 1000 up to size 2500.
+Most spinning reels for trout will usually be a size 1000 up to size 2500.
 These size reels are perfectly suited to the rod described above and are designed to use light line in the 2 to 6 pound range.

 Any good quality reel from the big name brands should last at least 5 years even with heavy use.
 If properly cared for and serviced every couple of years then they should still be in service ten years later.